uccross/ssdbm2019/index.md

 To reserve rooms by phone, please call +1-888-492-8847 and use the **Group Code G-USOE**.
 If they need more information, tell them you are with SSDBM.

-For online booking go to www.hyatt.com and make the reservation using the same group code.
+For online booking go to www.hyatt.com and make the reservation as follows:

+- Enter *Santa Cruz* for city and the dates you wish to stay  (July 22 through July 26)
+- Click *Special Rates (AAA, Govt, …)*
+- Check *Corporate or Group Code*
+- Enter **G-USOE**, click *Return*, and you should see the room selections
 - You will need to provide a credit card number at the time of booking.
 - Valet parking: $15/night